 - Format the references list

 Introduction to parenthetical citations

-Use the menu at the left to review more specific guidelines.
+Use the menu at the right to review more specific guidelines.

 Definition of parenthetical citations

 This section provides guidelines on how to use parenthetical citations to cite original sources in the text of your paper.
 These guidelines will help you learn the essential information needed in parenthetical citations, and teach you how to format them correctly.